-Students will be admitted to the MBA program in the Fall and Spring semesters.
-The deadline for submission of all application and admission materials is July 15th for the Fall semester and November 15th for the Spring semester of each year (early submission is encouraged).

-A complete application consists of the following materials:

-- Evidence of a baccalaureate degree from an accredited institution. - An official transcript of all undergraduate course work. - An acceptable GMAT score (score must be from a test taken within the last five (5) years of your application date, to be considered). - A two-page, career-objective essay (including, a description of the applicant's greatest accomplishment and disappointment and lessons learned from the experiences, as well as a brief discussion of post-MBA goals). - Two confidential letters of recommendation that include applicant's strengths, areas of improvement, and commitment to excellence. - A current résumé. - Official TOEFL (Test of English as a Foreign Language) score if the applicant's native language is not English, unless the applicant has received an undergraduate degree from a U.S. college or university.
-A TOEFL score of at least 550 on the paper based test or 213 on the computer based test or 79 on the Internet based test is required.
+- 1. Students will be admitted to the MBA program once per year, in the fall semester only.
+There will be no spring or summer admissions.
+The deadline for submission of all admission materials is July 15 (early submission is encouraged). - 2.
+A complete application consists of the following materials: - Evidence of a baccalaureate degree from an accredited institution. - An official transcript of all undergraduate course work. - A GMAT score (score must be from a test taken within the last five (5) years of your application date, to be considered). - A two-page, career-objective essay (including, a description of the applicant's greatest accomplishment and disappointment and lessons learned from the experiences, as well as a brief discussion of post-MBA goals). - Two confidential letters of recommendation that include applicant's strengths, areas of improvement, and commitment to excellence. - A current résumé - Official TOEFL (Test of English as a Foreign Language score if your native language is not English, unless you received an undergraduate degree from a U.S. college or university [550 or 213 computer base]). - 3.
 Only completed applications (containing all required application materials listed above) will be reviewed for admission.
 Graduate application materials are received by the Graduate School and forwarded to the Jesse H. Jones School of Business for review by a faculty committee.
 The recommendation of the faculty committee is returned to the Graduate School.
 The Graduate School will make the final admission decision and notify the applicant of the decision.
 Prospective students wishing to inquire about their application status should direct questions to the Graduate School, until an official admissions notification is received.